How your local community can support your fitness studio

 It served studios quite well to go virtual with their classes during the pandemic.
 In fact, virtual streaming shot up 25 spots from last year to top the American College of Sports Medicine's annual survey of fitness trends for 2021.

-So, for those who would like to keep their home workouts going, signing up for virtual fitness classes at a local studio would be the best thing to do.
+So, for those who would like to keep their home workouts going, signing up for virtual fitness classes and events at a local studio would be the best thing to do.

 Ultimately, it's best for your fitness studio to foster a symbiotic relationship with your community and continue to find ways to grow stronger, together.

 If you run a fitness studio looking to simplify your business and devote your efforts to improving your customer experience instead, take a peek at what Omnify has to offer you.
-Reach out to us or Book a Demo to know more about our services today!
+Reach out to us or Start Your FREE TRIAL today!